Ariel Winter Continues Sheer Dress Trend As She Appears On ‘Conan’

 “There’s nothing fake about her body, she actually had to get a breast REDUCTION.”

-People magazine reported on Winter’s Smurfs look as the site said the actress has once again outdid herself in the fashion department.
+People magazine reported on Winter’s Smurfs look as the site said the actress has once again outdone herself in the fashion department.

 “Just when we thought we were wrapping our head’s around Ariel Winter’s latest super-sexy look, she goes ahead and tops herself yet again!”